owi92/opencast/docs/guides/admin/docs/configuration/transcription.configuration/microsoftazure.md

 # Microsoft Azure Transcription Engine
 ## Overview
-Microsoft Azure Opencast transcription service uses the Microsoft Azure Speech Service API to create a transcript from audio track.
+Microsoft Azure Opencast transcription service uses the Microsoft Azure Speech Service API to create a transcript from an audio track.
 The transcription is done asynchronously to speed up processing.
-When the result is generated, an attach-transcript workflow will be started to archive and publish transcript.
-To get more in touch with Microsoft Azure Speech Service API, read [documentation here](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/batch-transcription).
+When the result is generated, an attach-transcript workflow will be started to archive and publish the transcript.
+To find out more about the Microsoft Azure Speech Service API, read [documentation here](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/batch-transcription).

 Note: You must have an active subscription to use Microsoft Azure Speech Services.